 What are the Clearinghouse Query Requirements for employers?

-Driver consent is required for employers to conduct queries of a driver’s records.
+Driver consent is required for employers to conduct full queries of a driver’s records.

 - Driver consent will be accomplished online as a digital consent form via the Clearinghouse.